 The hiking trail distance is about 17 km from Valbona to Theth (from my guesthouse).
 Most people say it takes 6-7 hours.
 However, it’s a not a difficult hike.
 Rather easy and simple, actually.

 You follow a river valley and then up a steep slope to the Valbona mountain pass.
 Then down the other side to follow another river valley to Theth.

-NOTE: Hiking this route and much of Albania’s Accursed Mountains is not possible in winter.
+NOTE: Hiking the Valbona to Theth route and much of Albania’s Accursed Mountains is NOT possible in winter.